 Alumni Ambassadors are alumni representatives who embody the values and aims of the MFA in Creative Writing & Poetics program.
 As alumni working across diverse roles and sectors, they support prospective students, current students, and fellow alumni by sharing how they’ve translated their degrees and navigated their careers.

-Learn about our Alumni Ambassadors and email them directly at email@example.com.
+Learn about our Alumni Ambassadors and email email@example.com to be connected.

 Woogee Bae, '19

 Woogee Bae is a poet and editor with Snail Trail Press.
 Her writings can be found in P-QUEUE, Peach Mag, Poetry Northwest, Tagvverk, and elsewhere.

 She received an MA in poetry from the University at Buffalo in 2017 and then her MFA from the University of Washington Bothell in 2019.
 She is a co-founder of Gamut: A Literary Series, former intern with Wave Books, and assistant organizer for the 2019 &NOW Festival at Bothell.

 She currently works as a project-based events organizer with Wave Books and a full-time Donor Relations Associate with Seattle Arts & Lectures.